 - Sue Croft, Author & Physiotherapist

 In her excellent book, ‘Pelvic Floor Recovery’ (available from www.stressnomore.co.uk), renowned physiotherapist Sue Croft emphasises how important it is that you pay attention to your pelvic health not just when you are in recovery, but for the rest of your life.
-Here are her top tips for optimising your kegel regime:
+Here are her top tips for optimising your kegel regime to strengthen your pelvic floor after a hysterectomy.

 1. Stand, sit or lie down with a normal curve in your back.
 Close off and draw up around the urethra, vagina and anus.
 Hold for 10 seconds, then release.
 Build up slowly to repeat this action 5 to 10 times, 3 sessions each day.
 Note that lying down makes this movement easier as you don't have gravity to pull against so lying could be a good place to start; but be sure to challenge yourself as your muscle strength improves and progress to sitting and standing exercise.